clionachee/theralove/README.md

 ♥ If in pain or with suicidal attempts, please call your local lifeline from [The List of International Suicide Hotlines](https://www.psychologytoday.com/us/basics/suicide/suicide-prevention-hotlines-resources-worldwide) or any of the lifelines as shown.
 USA: [988](http://988lifeline.org/) Canada: **[1-866-784-1992](tel:1-866-784-1992)** Malaysia: **[03-76272929](tel:+60376272929)**

-<<The Lovely Journey To Match The Most Suitable Healing Mental Health Therapy>>

 ### Relevant links
 - [LabLab.ai](https://lablab.ai/)